Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 ![Host configuration in Windows Admin Center](/eval/media/aks_hostconfig_lb.png "Host configuration in Windows Admin Center")

 16. On the **Azure registration page**, your Azure account should be automatically populated.
-Use the drop-down to select your preferred subscription. **Note**, nothing will be deployed into this subscription and no charges will be incurred during the preview.
+Use the drop-down to select your preferred subscription.
 If you are prompted, log into Azure with your Azure credentials.
 Once successfully authenticated, you should see your **Account**, then **choose your subscription**

 ![AKS on Azure Stack HCI Azure Registration in Windows Admin Center](/eval/media/aks_azure_reg.png "AKS on Azure Stack HCI Azure Registration in Windows Admin Center")

+**NOTE** - No charges will be incurred for using AKS on Azure Stack HCI during the preview.

 17. Once you've chosen your subscription, choose an **existing Resource Group** or **create a new one** - Your resource group should be in the **East US, Southeast Asia, or West Europe region**
 18. Click on **Next:Review**